 8 Tips for Growing Dwarf Conifers in Containers

-1. Plant conifers in containers with drainage holes, and use a high-quality, well-draining soil.
+Plant dwarf conifers in containers with drainage holes.
+Use a high-quality, well-draining soil.
 Overwatering can drown the conifer.

-2. Select container plants rated for one USDA Zone colder than your area.
-For example, if you garden in Zone 5, select conifers that are hardy to Zone 4.
+Select dwarf conifers for containers rated for one USDA Zone colder than your area.
+For example, if you garden in Zone 5, select small conifers for pots that are hardy to Zone 4.
 This helps to account for the difference between planting in the ground versus planting in a pot, and gives the conifers a better chance of thriving.

-3. Start with a pot or trough that is at least 4-5 inches larger than the pot the tree is currently living in.
+Start with a pot or trough that is at least 4-5 inches larger than the pot the tree is currently living in.
 This gives the plant and its roots room to grow.
 With proper care, a slow-growing dwarf conifer can spend years in the same pot.

-4. During the growing season, place conifer containers in the type of sunlight indicated on each plant's information tag.
-For most conifers, that means full sun.
+During the growing season, place conifer trees in pots in the type of sunlight indicated on each plant's information tag.
+For most dwarf conifer gardens, that means full sun.
 If the pot is in a place where only one side gets sun, remember to rotate every one and while to promote even growing.

-6. Use a liquid fertilizer regularly when watering throughout the growing season, starting in late winter and ending in mid- to late summer.
+Use a liquid fertilizer regularly when watering throughout the growing season, starting in late winter and ending in mid- to late summer.
 Liquid fertilizers are quick-releasing, so make sure to reapply as recommended by the product label.
 Because it starts working so quickly, liquid fertilizer is a great option for starting a conifer in a pot.

 When growing conifers in pots, be sure to trim the plants to achieve the desired form.
 Without trimming, the plant can look a little scraggly.
 You can learn bonsai techniques at a local botanical garden or conservatory.